brentonk/psci8357/README.md

 The template is in the following directories and files.
 Further explanation of the directory structure is available in
 [the Jekyll documentation](http://jekyllrb.com/docs/structure/).
-These can, in theory, be left unchanged.
+These can, in theory, be left unchanged (except for the base URL in `_config.yml`, which is site-specific).

 * `_config.yml`: YAML configuration file for Jekyll
 * `_includes/`: snippets that can be reused throughout the site